 The stock market signaled it had recovered by November 2020.
 On November 16, the Dow set a new high, closing at 29,950.44.
 By November 24, it had set another closing record, breaking 30,000 when it closed at 30,046.24.
 These new records may be tied to the news about Moderna's vaccine being up to 94.5% effective, as well as more news surrounding the transition to a Biden administration.

 On March 13, 2020, President Donald Trump declared a national emergency in response to the COVID-19 pandemic.
 People in the U.S. were told to shelter in place.
 Schools were shut down and non-essential businesses were closed.
 This was done to keep people from spreading the virus and overwhelming hospitals.

 The closest parallel in history to 2020’s health crisis is the 1918 flu pandemic.
 It lasted from the spring of 1918 through the spring of 1919.
-One out of three people got sick and, of those, 10% died.
+One out of three people around the world got sick, and, of those, approximately 10% died.
 Ironically, many U.S. communities experienced higher wage growth following the 1918 pandemic.
 The high mortality rates, along with World War I casualties, reduced the number of healthy workers.
-Employers paid higher wages to attract the workers who were left.
+Employers paid higher wages to attract workers who were left.

 Government Stimulus Efforts

 Congress passed several acts early in the COVID-19 crisis to provide financial aid to families and businesses.